jakobzhao/geog371/labs/lab02/readme.md

 >
 > C. variable carName;

-Once you finish this PE, you need to submit the PE report to **Canvas Dropbox**.
-On the assignment tab,  check the item of this PE, press the `Submit Assignment` button to submit your PE report.
+Once you finish this lab, you need to submit the lab report to **Canvas Dropbox**.
+On the assignment tab,  check the item of this lab, press the `Submit Assignment` button to submit your lab report.
 Please contact the instructor or TA if you have any difficulty.
-Note: only submit your PE report in Word or PDF format.
+Note: only submit your lab report in Word or PDF format.

 ## Reference